Wafflespeanut/flappy/README.md

-## free fall
+## Free fall

 A horribly *inefficient* game to fiddle around Rust and its interaction with the terminal.
 There's a jumper who's got one DOF (to move sideways) and avoid the cliffs from hitting him (when the game ends).
-At least, that's the idea behind the game, because **it's still incomplete!** Oh, and this game was inspired by the [tetris game written in Rust](https://www.reddit.com/r/rust/comments/1yr2uz/tetris_game_in_rust/).
+This game was inspired by the [tetris game written in Rust](https://www.reddit.com/r/rust/comments/1yr2uz/tetris_game_in_rust/).

-### Checklist:

- - [x] set up the sprites (cliff & jumper)
- - [x] set up the terminal raw mode for gameplay
- - [x] read and handle keystrokes
- - [x] synchronize keystrokes with game's input polling and handling
- - [ ] an useful AI to move the cliffs
- - [ ] detect collisions

-Note that this has been paused for a while (as a result of other works).

 ### Set your terminal attributes!